AtlantiaKing/AtlantiaKing/README.md

 - 👋 Hi, I'm Sander, also known as @AtlantiaKing
 - 👀 I'm interested in Game Development and Game Music Composition
-- 🔭 I’m currently working on a library for procedular world generation
-- 🎹 I'm currently composing a random series of game music for an AtlantiaKing Soundtrack Nr.
-2
-- 🌱 I’m currently studying Game Development at Digital Arts and Entertainment of Howest
+- 🎓 Studied Game Development at Digital Arts and Entertainment of Howest
+- 💼 Currently working at The Artistocrats developing Starship Troopers: Terran Command
 - 📫 How to reach me: @atlantiaking on discord

 ## Links!